33abhiram/House-Price-Prediction/README.md

 # House Price Prediction using Linear Regression
 ### Overview
 This project focuses on predicting house prices using a linear regression model.
 The model is built in several steps, including feature engineering, data splitting, model training, and evaluation.
 The dataset used is from a housing market, and the goal is to predict the SalePrice based on various features.
+I chose to Implement this project to get practical experience in using regression models.

 ### Features
 The model uses the following features: